Skip to main content

 This is a top view of the board we will use for this workshop:

-The "brains" of the board is represented by the Raspberry Pi Pico 2 W, a compact microcontroller with dual-core Arm Cortex-M33 and optional dual-core RISC-V Hazard3, running at up to 150 MHz.
-It features 520 KB SRAM, 4 MB flash storage, and built-in Wi-Fi (802.11n) & Bluetooth 5.2 via the CYW43439 chip.
-It includes a 40-pin GPIO header with 26 digital I/O pins, 4 analog inputs and security enhancements include Arm TrustZone and OTP memory.
+The "brains" of the board is represented by the STM32 Nucleo-U545RE-Q, a compact microcontroller with based on Arm Cortex-M33, running at up to 160 MHz.
+It features 272 KB SRAM, 512 KB flash storage.
+It includes 51 GPIO pins, 4 I²C buses, 3 SPI channels, 2 UARTs, USB 2.0 FS, and CAN (FDCAN), on the analog side, it integrates a 12‑bit ADC, a 14‑bit ADC, and dual 12‑bit DACs, complemented by advanced math and signal‑processing functions and security enhancements include Arm TrustZone and OTP memory.
 This makes it ideal for IoT and embedded applications.

 Documentation